jekyll/jekyll-import/docs/easyblog.md

-The only required fields are `dbname` and `user`. `password` defaults to `""`, `host` defaults to `"localhost"` defaults to `"jos_"`.
+The only required fields are `dbname` and `user`. `password` defaults to `""`, `host` defaults to `"localhost"`
+`prefix` defaults to `"jos_"`.
 This will export all articles (in any state).
 Category and tags will be included in export.